It is important that we continue to plan for the Central Coast’s future water needs.

 We are incorporating the views and values from a diversity of community voices to develop a long-term plan for water supply on the Central Coast.

 Forum participants were invited through an Expressions of Interest process and a third-party customer panel.

-In-depth phone interviews will also be conducted with people who may find it difficult to participate in an online format.
+In-depth phone interviews were also conducted with people who find it difficult to participate in an online format.

-In late 2021 a draft the Integrated Water Resource Plan will be published for final community feedback.
+In late 2021 a draft of the Integrated Water Resource Plan will be published for final community feedback.

 This plan will be the culmination of community engagement, liaison with key government agencies and industry, and expert technical studies and recommendations.